Loading...

 Per governing documents

-This guide covers Kansas HOA law, how to fight violations using the Condominium Act and contract law, your rights as a homeowner, and strategies for challenging unfair enforcement.
+This guide covers Kansas HOA law, how to fight violations using KUCIOBORA and contract law, your rights as a homeowner, and strategies for challenging unfair enforcement.
 Use the sections below to find the information most relevant to your situation.

-Kansas does not impose a statutory cap on HOA fines.
-Fine amounts are determined entirely by your CC&Rs, bylaws, and board-adopted rules.
-Unlike states like Nevada ($100 cap) or Florida ($100/day cap), Kansas relies on the governing documents to set fine limits.
+Read the full Kansas dispute guide →Kansas does not impose a statutory cap on HOA fines.
+Fine amounts are determined by your CC&Rs, bylaws, and board-adopted rules.
+Unlike Nevada ($100 per violation, $1,000 aggregate under NRS 116.31031) or Florida ($100 per violation with a $1,000 aggregate cap under §720.305(2)), Kansas relies on the governing documents to set fine limits, subject to a reasonableness review by the courts.

 Explore detailed guides for specific violation types, including your rights, sample response letters, and appeal strategies.